yetulaxman/htvs/README.md

 ### Working with multiple samples as slurm job arrays (when jobs are not too many small jobs)

-First you can creat a file  with Well names for different samples using for example using the following script:
+First you can creat a file  with Well names for different samples using for example the following script:

 ```bash
 for well in Well{C..N}{003..022}; do echo $well ; done > well_names.txt  # change Well names as you wish